 The DCCKICA shall ensure that the DCCKI RAPP incorporates provisions in relation to how Root DCCKICA Public Keys and EII DCCKICA Public Keys shall be delivered to Relying Parties, and in particular that these are placed in the DCCKI Repository following Issuance.

-The DCCKICA shall ensure that the DCCKI CPS incorporates provisions in relation to how UI DCCKICA Public Keys shall be delivered to Relying Parties, and in particular that UI DCCKICA Public Keys:

-are delivered in a secure fashion and in a manner that precludes substitution attacks;

-may be delivered as specified in a certificate validation or path discovery policy file; and

-that are part of an updated Key Pair may be distributed as a self‐signed certificate, and as a new DCCKICA Certificate.
+Not used

 Key sizes

 The Root DCCKICA shall employ RSA 4096 bit Private Keys, with a SHA256 hashing algorithm.